HBFCrew/default_content_deploy/README.md

 **drush dcder**

+Exports a single entity or group of entities with all references.
-Identical options as in drush dcde
+Identical options as in drush dcde.

     drush dcder node
     drush dcder node --skip_entities=7,8